 WHITE NIGHT: Beaver Stadium, shown during Penn State’s annual “whiteout” game against Minnesota on Oct.
-22, 2022, will undergo renovations totaling more than $500 million.
+22, 2022, will undergo $500 million on renovations.
 (AP Photo)

-The project cost extends to an additional $50 million for elements such as fixtures, furnishings and equipment and technology upgrades.
-All told, the $500-plus million investment stands among the most expensive college football stadium construction projects, along with Northwestern’s $800 million rebuild of Ryan Field and Texas A&M’s $485 million renovation of Kyle Field, completed in 2015.
+The total cost extends to an additional $50 million for elements such as fixtures, furnishings and equipment and technology upgrades.
+All told, the investment stands among the most expensive college football stadium construction projects, along with Northwestern’s $800 million rebuild of Ryan Field over the next few years and Texas A&M’s $485 million renovation of Kyle Field, completed in 2015.

 At that time, the stadium’s capacity was about 46,300.
 Over the past 63 years, it’s been expanded multiple times, including a 12,000-seat addition completed in 2001.